nipo/hrdc/doc/why.rst

 This defines a gamepad, 15 buttons, a hat switch, two thumb sticks and two analog triggers.

-There are some broken constructs a compiler could do nothing about:
+There are some broken constructs (despite in some third party recommandation documents) a compiler could do nothing about:

 - line 43, the second thumb stick using Z and Rz as axis Usage codes instead of X and Y in another Physical Collection (see `HUT1_12v2`_,